Soe Myat Thuzar

-Soe Myat Thuzar (စိုးမြတ်သူဇာ; born 31 August 1971) is a two-times Myanmar Academy awarded Burmese actress and writer.
+Soe Myat Thuzar (စိုးမြတ်သူဇာ; born 31 August 1971) is a three-times Myanmar Academy awarded Burmese actress and writer.
 She is best known for acting in many Burmese films.

 She started her acting career in September 1989.

 Early life

 Soe Myat Thuzar was born on 31 August 1971 in Yangon, Myanmar to parents, Major Soe Myint and Kyi Kyi Khin.
 She is the eldest daughter of four.
 The two sister Soe Myat Nandar and Soe Myat Kalayar are actress.
 And the two cousin Soe Pyae Thazin and Sandi Myint Lwin are also actress.